 7. Leadership.
 Last, but certainly not least, I firmly believe that leadership needs to constantly and consistently guide and drive progress.
 Leaders must take away any kind of barrier for the staff and the organization.
 Leaders must eliminate any organizational risks that may exist so that staff can focus on everything in the other 6 areas of these lucky

 Leaders Don’t Just See Different Things, They See Things Different!

 The Role of EAM Software

-EAM software needs to facilitate all elements of the Lucky 7, the planning, scheduling, execution and follow up.
+EAM software needs to facilitate all elements of the Lucky 7, the planning, scheduling, execution, and follow-up.
 It needs to allow management to analyze the performance of the physical assets.
 Is performance on track, is it off track, and if so, what needs to be done to improve so that the next time we go and plan and schedule and execute the work, we know what it is we need to do to make things better.
 That is what continuous improvement is all about.

 Complexity is one thing that tends to be a barrier to EAM projects in terms of achieving this.
 It is something that I personally found characterizes every software application of this type to varying degrees – it is not the programmer’s fault, nor the vendor’s.
-There is need for that complexity if it is to adapt to the changing needs of diverse organizations.
-However, the vast expanse of functionality and the different ways it can be leveraged mean that coaching and mentoring are critical.
+There is a need for that complexity if it is to adapt to the changing needs of diverse organizations.
+However, the vast expanse of functionality and the different ways it can be leveraged mean that coaching and mentoring is critical.

 Somebody who knows the software, the processes it will facilitate, and who can relay these things in a way specific to the customer’s needs, becomes a key success factor.
 If you can find that facilitator, they will help implement change in a way that makes sense for your organization.
-Personality and attitude is EVERYTHING! …Engage the right people.
+Personality and attitude are EVERYTHING! …Engage the right people.

 “Courage is rightly esteemed the first of human qualities because it is the quality which guarantees all others” – Sir Winston Churchill